Why LISS Should Be A Part Of Your Workout Routine

 If you choose to only do LISS and not HIIT, your body may also begin to break down stored muscle as it burns energy, which means you may potentially lose muscle and strength!

-That’s why my BBG program on the SWEAT app includes a combination of both — each form of cardio compliments the other, helping to optimise your results!
+That’s why my BBG program in the Sweat app includes a combination of both — each form of cardio complements the other, helping to optimise your results!

 LISS workout ideas

 There are so many types of LISS that you can incorporate into your fitness schedule!
 The beauty of this type of cardio is that there are so many options for you to choose from, that you don’t ever have to get bored of repeating the same kind of low-intensity cardio.

 Here are some suggestions of LISS exercises that you can include in your workout routine.
 I recommend mixing it up as often as you can to keep it interesting!

 - Walking at a moderate pace